Heroic Fantasy TTRPGs: You Think It’s About Dragons. It Isn’t.

 The Restorative Upward Pressure Loop

 The five criteria describe what heroic structure looks like in practice.
 The engine underneath most of them is restorative upward pressure.
-Your design must ensure this core loop: Engagement → Setback → Recovery → Growth.
+Your design must ensure this core loop: Risk → Wound → Restoration → Expansion.
 Players take risks.
-Mechanics create setbacks.
-Systems enable recovery.
-Rules enforce growth.
+The wound doesn’t change who you are (as in grimdark), it tests whether you can get back to who you were, and then exceed it..
+Once you know whether your rules actually enforce this loop, you can predict in advance whether your “heroic” campaign will stay heroic or drift into something else.
 If any step requires GM intervention instead of mechanical support, the heroic structure is fragile.

-For example, in D&D 5e short rests restore you using Hit Dice; long rests restore everything.
-Advancement also builds on prior advancement: a 10th-level Fighter has several times the HP of a 1st-level Fighter.
+For example, in D&D and Pathfinder resting restores you.
+Advancement builds on prior advancement: a 10th-level Fighter has several times the HP of a 1st-level Fighter.
 Over time, that creates a clear trajectory because early fights that threatened to wipe out the party are now manageable.
 Your character doesn’t just endure the world, they gain the tools to shape it.

-This loop structure matters because it changes what the game is about.
+This loop structure is crucial because it changes what the game is about.
 More importantly, it’s something you can deliberately build—or accidentally break—through mechanical choices.
 You’re playing to see how far you can climb, how much you can achieve, how many people you can save.
-If your loop doesn’t mathematically push the player toward expansion, you are building survival or horror, regardless of the cover art.
+If your loop doesn’t mathematically push the player toward expansion you are building something else, regardless of the cover art.

 Survival systems: Existing costs you.